Vivek-Gokhale/Ei_Assignment/README.md

 7. Mark tasks as completed.
 8. View tasks for a specific priority level.
 9. Implemented logging mechanism to log different event statuses into a scheduler log file.
-10. Exception handling with custom exceptions such as:
+10. Exception handling with custom exceptions such as (provide efficient logging in scheduler log file):
    - `InvalidTimeException`
    - `TaskConflictException`
    - `TaskNotFoundException`